BrunoMot/Velocity-with-air-resistance/README.md

 # Velocity-with-air-resistance
-This repository contains the source files used to create graphs of the velocity (m/s) of bodies of different masses (kg) in free fall
+This repository contains the source files used to create graphs of the velocity (m/s) of bodies of different masses (kg) in free fall (a = ficctional drag coefficient)

 Gif: https://www.reddit.com/r/dataisbeautiful/comments/bx5trc/oc_velocity_in_free_fall_for_different_inicial/